The minimum staffing ratios in pre-School are:

 - Your child will be encouraged to look for their name in our self registration system to develop early reading skills.

 - To help your children feel secure they can bring a comfort toy, initially to help them settle.
-After the settling in period we ask that children do not bring toys or special items as children become very upset if it gets lost or other children claim it as their own.
+After the settling in period, we ask that children do not bring toys or special items as children become very upset if it gets lost or other children claim it as their own.

 Children will be encouraged to go to the toilet independently while under supervision.
 They will be taught how to ask politely and to wash their hands in appropriate manner.
-The staff are always on the look out for signs that a child needs the toilet but doesn’t like to ask.
+The staff are always on the look out for signs that a child needs the toilet but does not like to ask.

 If your child is still wearing nappies/pull-ups we will work together to help in potty training.
 It is more comforting for the child if they can go to the toilet on their own.

 Fresh drinking water is available to children always.
 Children can bring drink bottles for home filled with water.